Kadal Pookkal: Production

 The film set in the backdrop of sea and was shot completely in Nagercoil.
+Tarun was initially offered a role in this film.

 Soundtrack

 Soundtrack was composed by Deva and lyrics were written by Vairamuthu.
-Venky Chennai Online called it "A lovely sea breeze by Deva".
+Venky of Chennai Online called it "A lovely sea breeze by Deva".

 Critical reception

 Tulika of Rediff wrote that Bharathiraja "shows no sign of being able to change his storytelling style to match the times".
 Malini Mannath of Chennai Online wrote, "it is a well-crafted script, the tale well told, the narration moving smoothly, and the scenes emotion-charged."
+Visual Dasan of Kalki praised the performances of actors, Kannan's cinematography and Bharathiraja's direction.
+Dinakaran wrote "Bharathiraja has proved that he's [an] ever-green director of exceptional quality".
+Sify praised the cast performances and added, "However the camera of Kannan is one of the highlights of the music.
+The music of Deva is disappointing.
+On the whole the film has far too many loose ends, still it is above average".